 Risk to New Zealand

-There is a risk that pea weevils could spread from the Wairarapa area to other areas of New Zealand, which could have a serious effect on our export pea seed markets and the processed green pea industry.
-Weevils spread by flying from one site to another, and can also be moved in infected pea seed, straw or dirty farm machinery.
+Weevils spread by flying from one site to another, and can also be moved in infected pea seed, straw, or dirty farm machinery.

 Pea weevil larvae feed on young peas, damaging crops.
 Larvae tunnel inside the peas, eating the contents as they mature.
 Pea weevils only affect green ripening peas, not dry peas, but the adults can remain hidden in grain for up to 2 years.
 Affected green peas can become foul and unfit to eat.
 Seed might still germinate but the seedlings are often weak and prone to disease.